-- (1) A Councillor, whether they have spoken on the matter under consideration or not, may rise- - (a) on a Point of Order, that is, with a view to calling attention to any departure from these rules or any other law; or - (b) in explanation, that is, in order to explain some material part of that Councillor's former speech which may have been misunderstood. - (2) When a Point of Order is raised, the Councillor called to order must remain silent, and after the Point of Order has been stated to the Speaker by the person raising it, the Speaker must give the ruling or decision. - (3) The ruling of the Speaker on the admissibility of a Point of Order or an explanation shall be final and not open to discussion.
+- (1) A Councillor, whether they have spoken on the matter under consideration or not, may rise- - (a) on a Point of Order, that is, with a view to calling attention to and citing any departure from these rules or any other law; or - [paragraph (a) substituted by section 15 of the Amendment By-law, 2018] - (b) in explanation, that is, in order to explain some material part of that Councillor's former speech which may have been misunderstood. - (2) When a Point of Order is raised, the Councillor called to order must remain silent, and after the Point of Order has been stated to the Speaker by the person raising it, the Speaker must give the ruling or decision. - (3) The ruling of the Speaker on the admissibility of a Point of Order or an explanation shall be final and not open to discussion.